Skip to content

 Total cholesterol (TC)7 = “good cholesterol” HDL + “bad cholesterol” LDL + VLDL

-Very low-density lipoprotein (VLDL) is a type of cholesterol that comprises one-half of triglycerides.8 A high VLDL level is associated with the risk of getting high cholesterol levels.
+Suggested sentence – Very low-density lipoprotein (VLDL) is a type of lipoprotein produced by the liver that primarily carries triglycerides, which make up about 50% of its composition.8 A high VLDL level is associated with the risk of getting high cholesterol levels.
 The best way to lower one’s VLDL is to lower one’s triglycerides.

 Blood cholesterol levels are measured in mg/dL.